I was diagnosed with inflammatory breast cancer on October 20th, 2010, four days before my thirtieth birthday.

 I ended chemotherapy with three cycles of taxotere, herceptin, and pertuzumab (no carboplatin this time).
 These drugs were administered by IV, for lack of a central line.
 This resulted in a total of 9 cycles of hard chemo for this cancer.

 Not three weeks after my last chemo treatment, in September 2014, I had a mastectomy.
 Now I have no more breasts to give me breast cancer.
 During this surgery, I also had a port re-installed in its previous position.
-I don't think I'll ever get the port removed again.

 I use this blog to post updates about my health, recovery, and daily life.